 2. Watch multiple shows at the same time

 With all those people signed on, you want to make sure you've got the right type of subscription so everyone can watch.
-Netflix's £6 Basic plan only allows for one person watching at any time; £7.50 allows for two; the £9 Premium tier lets customers stream four shows at once (and is also the tier that lets you watch 4K HDR content).
+Netflix's £5.99 per month plan only allows for watching on one device at any time; £7.99 allows for two devices and HD quality; the £9.99 Premium tier lets customers stream on four devices at once.
+This is also the tier that lets you watch 4K and HDR content.

 3. Protect the little 'uns

-Of course, amidst all of Netflix's content will be stuff that's a little unsavoury for younger viewers.
+Of course, among Netflix's content there's stuff that's a little unsavoury for younger viewers.
 While you're setting up profiles, you'll see a section that says 'Allowed TV shows and movies' where you can choose between four levels of maturity (from 'little kids" to 'all').

 If that's not enough control for you, you can also set up a PIN under the 'Parental controls' part in Settings.